• How it works

 Why do locks get stuck?

-Now that you know the possible causes, let’s go step-by-step and fix that stuck or sticky door lock.
+Now that you know the causes, let’s move step by step and learn how to fix a sticky lock.

 Step 1.
 Clean the keyhole